Overview of STL

 STL is unique in that its signals are powerful, extremely secure, and available worldwide.
 The high-power signals complement the Global Positioning System (GPS) by penetrating into GPS-challenged environments where GPS signals are obstructed or degraded, including indoors.
-The complex, overlapping beam patterns of the satellites combined with modern cryptographic techniques allow STL to deliver a trusted time and location capability that is highly secure.
+The complex, overlapping beam patterns of the satellites combined with signal authentication techniques allow STL to deliver a trusted time and location capability that is highly secure.

 Due to the proximity of LEO satellites (25 times closer to the Earth than GNSS satellites) and a high-power satellite signal, STL broadcasts are 1,000 times (30 dB) stronger than GPS, allowing them to penetrate deep into GPS-challenged environments where signals are obstructed or degraded, including indoors and underground.

 An innovative mesh architecture of 66 polar-orbit LEO satellites forms an efficient and flexible global network in space to ensure a robust time and location service everywhere — including urban and rural locations, and across oceans, airways, and polar regions.
 Cross-links provide continuous orbit and time information on the entire constellation even when most are not in view of ground systems.
 Overlapping spot beams provide location-specific keys that change every second to support location-based authentication.

 STL’s unique security features provide a trusted PNT solution that is highly resistant to cyberattacks and other signal manipulation.
-For example, the complex, overlapping beam patterns of the satellites combined with modern cryptographic techniques allow STL to deliver a trusted time and location capability that is highly secure.
+For example, the complex, overlapping beam patterns of the satellites combined with signal authentication techniques allow STL to deliver a trusted time and location capability that is highly secure.